 Acidifying the affected area has been shown to bring relief of symptoms associated with eczema.
 Studies show that people with eczema should avoid conventional soaps because they are alkaline.

 Elevated pH levels are also seen in acne sufferers.
-The acne bacteria grows well in a pH range of 6 – 6.5.
+The acne bacteria grow well in a pH range of 6 – 6.5.
 Often people with acne will respond by washing their skin more frequently, but this will aggravate the infection if they use alkaline soaps!

-Ionized acidic water treatment shown effective
+Ionized acidic water treatment has shown effective

 The use of ionized acidic water has shown promise in bringing relief of skin symptoms.
 One study conducted on children with eczema showed that acid water produced significant improvement in about a week.